 THREAT SEVERITY: HIGH

-Text4Shell: A New Critical Vulnerability in Apache Commons Text
+Text4Shell: Critical Vulnerability in Apache Commons Text

 Moon Treader